thesteve0/datascience-template-CUDA/README.md

 ### Option B: External Project Integration

-Integrate an existing ML/AI repository with automatic directory mapping.
+Integrate an existing ML/AI repository using simple cloning approach.

+**0. Fork the repository you are going to want to use**

 **1. Create Project (HOST)**
 ```bash